Computer Science and Information Systems Courses

 CSCI 317 - NUMERICAL ANALYSIS

 Numerical Analysis.
 Three semester hours.
 (Same as MATH 317) Computer algebra systems will be introduced.
 Topics include methods for approximate solutions of equations in one variable, polynomial approximation methods, numerical calculus, numerical solutions to ordinary differential equations, linear systems of equations and difference equations.
-Prerequisites CSCI 151 and 152 and MATH 192.
+Prerequisites: CSci 151 or COSC 1436; and CSCI 152 or COSC 1337; and Math 192.
+Corequisites: MATH 192.

 CSCI 319 - Computational Simulations of Physical Systems